openingscience/book/_posts/2013-08-15-Intellectual_property.md

 or with scientists subject to a different Intellectual Property framework for data, such as those in Europe (Stodden 2011).

-##Section 3.
-Research Dissemination: Methods / Code / Tools
+## Research Dissemination: Methods / Code / Tools

 Computational results are often of a complexity that makes communicating the steps taken to arrive at a finding prohibitive in a typical